hacs/documentation/source/docs/use/repositories/dashboard.md

 3. To download the repository, in the bottom-right corner, select the **Download** button.
     - Don't see a download button?
 The button doesn't show if the repository has already been downloaded.

+## Removing a repository

+1. In Home Assistant, open HACS and find the repository you want to remove.
+2. On the repository entry, select the 3 dots :material-dots-vertical: menu, then select **Remove**.
+   -  This removes the repository that was stored in your [Home Assistant configuration directory](https://www.home-assistant.io/docs/configuration/#to-find-the-configuration-directory).
+3. Removing the repository does not remove the related data.
+Check the documentation of the repository for instructions on how to remove it.

 ## Reporting an issue with a repository

 If you're experiencing an issue with a particular custom element, always report the issue to the repository owner, not to HACS or Home Assistant.